kschuljak/tabletop-RPG-tools/README.md

       if (lootArray <= commonWeapons) {
          lootArray = weapons.common;
       }
-      // if the random number generated <= 100 (the value of commonWeapons + rareWeapons), the weapons.rare array is selected if (lootArray <= (commonWeapons + rareWeapons)) {
+      // if the random number generated is between 71 & 100 (the value of commonWeapons + rareWeapons), the weapons.rare array is selected if (lootArray <= (commonWeapons + rareWeapons)) {
          lootArray = weapons.rare;
       }